CarpseDeam/AurA-Ev0/AURA_LIVING_DESIGN.md

 Is the code it produces actually good?
 Do I trust it enough to use on real projects?

-If yes to all → Ship it.
-Show others.

-🤝 Contributing (Future - If Open Source)
-Not open source yet.
-Building in private until it actually works.
-If/when we open source:

-Clear contribution guidelines
-Focus on quality over quantity
-No feature creep - stick to core vision
-Prioritize simplicity and maintainability

-📖 Appendix: Why This Matters
-The Bigger Picture
-AI coding tools are at an inflection point.
-Everyone's adding "AI coding assistants" to their editors.
-But they all have the same problem: they generate code that works but isn't maintainable.
-This is limiting AI adoption.
-Developers try these tools, see the spaghetti code, and go back to writing manually.
-Aura is a bet that orchestration matters more than the underlying model.
-It's not about having the best AI.
-It's about:

-Giving the AI the right-sized tasks
-Passing context intelligently
-Architectural discipline baked into the workflow

-If this works, it changes what's possible with AI coding.
-Instead of "AI writes first draft, human refactors" → "AI produces maintainable code from the start" That's worth building.

-🔄 Living Document Status
-This document should evolve.
-As we build and learn:

-Update assumptions that prove wrong
-Add new insights
-Remove what doesn't matter
-Keep it true to the vision

 Last reviewed: 2025-01-05
-Next review: After MVP ships

 End of Design Doc